Will We Talk?

 "Will We Talk?" is a song performed by English musician Sam Fender.
 The song was released as a digital download on 2 July 2019 by Polydor Records as the second single from his debut studio album Hypersonic Missiles.
 The song was written by Fender, who also produced the song along with Rich Costey and Bramwell Bronte.
 The song peaked at number 43 on the UK Singles Chart and number 11 on the Scottish Singles Chart.
-On physical versions of the album the song is featured on, Hypersonic Missiles, the song name is listed instead as "Will we talk in the morning?".
+On physical editions of Hypersonic Missiles, the song is titled "Will We Talk in the Morning?".